ViralVerity/ABSynthE/README.md

 ## Simulation scripts

-Contains scripts for running various different versions of the simulator.
+Contains scripts for running various different versions of the simulator, and associated modules.

-Have consolidated the server model and the computer model - server model was more up to date, and the only key difference was pathways

-No caps model - no caps on days or case numbers

-#### Above are to be consolidated, so that a command line option will tell it whether to run with caps or not
+Simulate_epidemic - the normal stochastic epidemic, can be run with or without capping

 Non-stoch model - to generate the same trees each time for testing other hypotheses

 Tree_simulator - generates the coalescent tree and corresponding skyline stochastically Tree simulator nonstoch - the same but non-stochastically

+file_functions - set of functions for making directories and prepping results files

+make contact dicts - imports contact dictionaries and makes useable dicts NB the data is currently not on this repo as the files are too large to be uploaded

 ## Results scripts